 - If you have hired the vehicle in the UK, but intend to take it out of the country to drive, you need written authority to do so from the rental company in the shape of a Vehicle on Hire Certificate (which effectively replaces the original vehicle registration documents you otherwise have to carry when driving a vehicle you own).

 This is a checklist of the most obvious documents you need to carry if you are renting a car.
-However, it is also important to remember that driving rules and conditions may be entirely different to those you are accustomed to in Britain.
+However, it is also important to remember that driving rules and conditions may be entirely different from those you are accustomed to in Britain.

 In order to help familiarise yourself with some of those difference, and the practices you will need to follow when driving abroad it may make sense to conduct your own research on the internet, ask friends who have already driven in the countries you plan to visit and, if necessary, ask questions of the Embassy, High Commission or Consulate of the relevant country in the UK.

-Some things we may be inclined to take for granted or do the same way in which we have done them in the past – the business of renting a car may be just one of those areas worth revisiting to ensure that the best possible deal is achieved.
+Some things we may be inclined to take for granted or do the same way in which we have done them in the past – the business of renting a car maybe just one of those areas worth revisiting to ensure that the best possible deal is achieved.